Last Updated on May 29, 2024 by Soumya

 The pavements impart a charm to Lisbon like nothing else does.
 It is almost like constantly walking on a beautiful carpet of stones adorned with faces, flowers, patterns, and waves.

-However, these pavements can be really really slippery.
-So, be careful especially if you are wearing high heels.
+However, these pavements can be very slippery, so be careful, especially if you are wearing high heels.

 There is an entire museum dedicated to Azulejos.